Alyftrek (Vanzacaftor, Tezacaftor, Deutivacaftor)

 Alcohol & Driving

-Alyftrek is not expected to affect your ability to drive or use machines.
+Alyftrek is not expected to impair your ability to drive or operate machinery.

 Driving and Operating Machinery

-Alyftrek is not expected to affect the ability to drive or use machines.
+Alyftrek should not affect your ability to drive or operate machinery.

 Storage

-Store Alyftrek below 30°C in the original container.
-Keep in a cool, dry place away from moisture, heat, or sunlight.
-Do not store in the bathroom, near a sink, in the car, or on window sills.
+Store Alyftrek below 30°C in a dry place, away from moisture, heat, and sunlight.
 Keep out of reach of children.

 Overdose Information